The annual New Directions in Leadership Research (NDLR) Conference is convened by a COLE-led consortium of schools. The NDLR Conference:

 - Individual Paper presentations with extended time for Q&A

-For information about the 2017 NDLR conference, please contact one of the local organizers.
+For information about the 2024 NDLR conference, please contact the 2024 conference organizers.

 - Fuqua/Coach K Center on Leadership and Ethics, Duke University